deejgregor/datadog-interceptors/README.md

 * `resource_name`
 * `type`

-The system properties for configuring the tag matching patterns for the three interceptors start with these prefixes:
+The system properties for configuring the tag matching patterns for the interceptors start with these prefixes:

 * UnsetErrorInterceptor - `dd.error.unset.pattern.`
 * SetErrorInterceptor - `dd.error.set.pattern.`
 * PromoteErrorInterceptor - `dd.error.promote.pattern.`
+* TraceMetricInterceptor - `dd.trace.metric.pattern.`

 The configured value is used as a Java regular expression [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) and is matched against the tag value